PolarRobotics/PR-Docs/README.md

 	- `sphinx-build --version` to check version and ensure sphinx installed properly
 		- You may also be able to install `sphinx` or `python3-sphinx` directly from your package manager.
 		- For completeness, the command to start a new documentation project/repo is `sphinx-quickstart`, but don't do this in this repo.
-- Install the ReadTheDocs theme with `pip install -U sphinx-rtd-theme`.
+- Install the ~~ReadTheDocs theme with `pip install -U sphinx-rtd-theme`.~~ Sphinx Book theme with `pip install sphinx-book-theme`.
 - Install the MyST-Parser Markdown parser with `pip install -U myst-parser`.
 - It is recommended to install the [MyST extension](https://marketplace.visualstudio.com/items?itemName=ExecutableBookProject.myst-highlight) as this is the flavor of Markdown being used for our documentation.
 	- After installation, when editing a Markdown file in VS Code, you can press `Ctrl+K`, then `V` to open a pane to render the Markdown source file, providing you a preview of the file you are working on.
+- Install the notfound-page extension with `pip install sphinx-notfound-page`.

 #### Contributing
 - First, clone this repo (`PR-Docs`) to a suitable location on your computer.